Stretch Therapy and movement

 Effective cueing is about waking up this connection and is more important for many people than any other single factor.

-We have cued literally hundreds of beginners in the arch body hold and none of them have experienced any lower back pain.
+.
 But it is not just about cueing: it is about effective breaking down of a whole body exercise into its component parts which are themselves related to range of movement and specific activation patterns.

 For example it will be simply impossible to cue the glutes in a strong extension movement if, at the same time, the hip flexors are already under stretch; this is “simple” neurophysiology.
 The nexus is something called the reciprocal inhibition reflex (Sherrington’s second law): that a muscle cannot be activated voluntarily if its opposite (or antagonist) has reached the end of its range of movement.
 The solution is to increase the range of movement of the antagonist before attempting to cue the action you want.
 Almost all of the ST exercises use a combination of reflexes to maximise their effectiveness.
 I have written about this extensively elsewhere but I will mention simply that each exercise uses the reciprocal inhibition reflex; every exercise is organised to reduce the apprehension reflex to a minimum; and we use the post-contraction inhibition reflex to momentarily increase range of movement.
 All are well documented and have sound scientific bases.